 Sucuri SiteCheck is a free & remote scanner.
-Although we do our best to provide the best results, 100% accuracy is not realistic, and not guaranteed.
+Although we do our best, 100% accuracy is not realistic, and not guaranteed.

 How SiteCheck works

-SiteCheck is a remote scanner, it visits your site like an everyday user or search engine bot would, and verifies if any of the pages have malicious code.
-In its simplest form, it does the following:
+SiteCheck is a remote scanner.
+It visits your site like an everyday user or search engine bot would and verifies if any of the pages have malicious code.
+In its simplest form, this is how it works: